slashtolau/Association/articles_of_association.md

 The Board of Directors is responsible for the operation of the association between the general meetings and is elected by members at the annual meeting.
 The chairman must have been a member for a minumum of one year.

-The Board of Directors consists of minimum 4 members.
+The Board of Directors consists of minimum 4 members:
 * Chairman
 * Accountant
 * 2 supplements for the above mentioned roles